Azerbaijani cuisine: Light snacks

-Azerbaijani cuisine has a number of light snacks and side dishes to open or accompany the main meals: a plate of green leaves called goy, pieces of chorek (bread), choban (a tomato and cucumber salad), white cheese or qatik (sour yogurt) and turshu (pickles).
+Azerbaijani cuisine has a number of light snacks and side dishes to open or accompany the main meals: a plate of green leaves called goy, pieces of chorek (bread), white cheese or qatik (sour yogurt) and turshu (pickles).
 This culinary tradition is comparable to Turkish meze.
 The richer main courses such as soups, meats and plov are served afterwards.

 Dishes

 Meat

-Historically, Azerbaijani cuisine included large amounts of beef and game.
+Azerbaijani cuisine included large amounts of beef and game.
 Consumption of camel meat was also widespread, although it has become increasingly rare in modern times.
 In order to preserve meat, it was historically jerked, or alternatively, roasted and stuffed into jars or animal stomachs.
-Apart from the conventional cuts of meat, Azerbaijani cuisine features the use of head, legs, tails and intestines of animals in numerous traditional dishes.
+Apart from the cuts of meat, Azerbaijani cuisine features the use of heads, legs, tails and intestines of animals in numerous dishes.

-Azerbaijani cuisine features a wide variety of traditional meat dishes such as bozbash (parchabozbash, kuftebozbash, qovurmabozbash), piti (gence piti, sheki piti) khash, bash-ayaq (kelle-pacha), kelepir, soyutma, bozport, buglama, bozartma, and a variety of different kebabs.
+Azerbaijani cuisine features a wide variety of traditional meat dishes such as bozbash (parchabozbash, kuftebozbash, qovurmabozbash), piti (sheki piti) khash, shashlik and lula kebab.
 A variety of lamb dishes are also commonly eaten, traditionally during celebrations such as Nowruz.
 Meatball dishes and forms of dolma are regularly eaten as well.
 On particularly special occasions, local goose, turkey, duck, quail and pheasant meats are also cooked and consumed.

 Azerbaijani cuisine also features a variety of seafood, especially fish which is obtained from the Caspian Sea as well as the Kura and Aras rivers.
 Fish is prepared in a variety of ways: stuffed, chopped, dried, grilled, fried, boiled, cooked in the oven, cooked on skewers, cooked in tandoors, cooked into plovs, and in other ways depending on the occasion and personal preferences.

+Although the population is predominately Muslim, Azerbaijani culture is largely secular.
+However, pork is less popular than other meats.
+In 2023, pork constituted about 2.4% of total meat consumption, primarily from imports.

 Soups

 Soups in Azerbaijan tend to have a thicker consistency and a larger ratio of dry ingredients to broth.
 A common feature of numerous Azerbaijani soups is that the soup serves the role of both the first and second courses – the soup is served in a large portion and the broth is drunk first as a starter, and then the dry ingredients of the soup such as the potatoes, meat, chickpeas and large vegetable chunks are consumed as a second course together with bread.

-Another characteristic featured in several Azerbaijani soups is the use of finely cut mutton tails which are added soups.
+Another characteristic featured in several Azerbaijani soups is the addition of finely cut mutton tails.
 Tomato paste and tomato puree are rarely used in Azerbaijani soups and instead are substituted with fresh local tomatoes during the summer.
-During winter, local tomatoes are not widely available and so frequently substituted with dried cherries.
+During winter, local tomatoes are not widely available and are frequently substituted with dried cherries.
 Spices such as saffron and turmeric powder are also traditionally used in Azerbaijani soups.